Skip to content

 The Starter Plan is a plan ideal for a smaller single website for the likes of a blogger or small shop website.
 With this plan users have access to all the features spoken about above, 10GB of SSD storage and up to 50,000 visitors per month.

-To make this plan even better, the cost is only $6.88 a month with the first month for only 80p (£0.80/$1).
-If billed annually it would be £18.30/$22.85 due to a savings of 23% from the original £23.90/$29.84 a year.
+To make this plan even better, the cost is only $6.88 a month, with the first month for only 80p (£0.80/$1).
+If billed annually, it would be £18.30/$22.85 due to a savings of 23% from the original £23.90/$29.84 a year.
 This works out slightly cheaper than paying monthly.

-Once the year is over and the plan is renewed, the original price will be only £23.90/$29.84 a year.
+Once the year ends and the plan is renewed, the original price will be only £23.90/$29.84 yearly.

 EasyWP Turbo